Type of Chickens That Lay Colored Eggs (Blue, Green, Pink, Brown)

 A Yokohama is a fancy chicken breed from Germany with unusual coloring but very long tail feathers.
 These were formed by Hugo du Roi in the 1880s or originated from ornamental birds carried from Japan to Europe during the latter half of the 19th century.

 A Yokohama is a small chicken with an exceptionally long tail, or saddle feathers, to the long tail.
-It does have a walnut comb.
+It has a walnut comb.
 In a beak, the feet, as well as the legs, are yellow.

 In Germany, only white or red-saddled horses are recognized.
 There are other colors in the United Kingdom besides red-saddled or white, which can also be used for the birds recognized in Germany as Phoenix.
 These include spangled, black-red, golden duck wing, black-tailed buff, blue-red, or silver duck wing.